unterberg-dev/react-classmate/README.md

 ## The "problem"

-When working with styling libraries like [uno.css](https://unocss.dev/) / [tailwind](https://tailwindcss.com/), it's common to define utility classes directly in your React components.
+When working with utility-first libraries like [uno.css](https://unocss.dev/) or [tailwind](https://tailwindcss.com/), it's common to define utility classes directly in your React components.
 While the below works for [most of our cases](#do-i-need-react-dynamic-classnames), providing a separation of concerns it can lead to cluttered and hard-to-maintain code, especially when handling with conditional classes and/or dynamic styles.
+Often we do not want to create a wrapper component only to keep the styles separated.

 ```tsx
 const SomeButton = ({ isLoading, isActive, ...props } : SomeButtonProps) => {